-Citation with stable link: Philip A. Harland, 'Ligurians: Diodoros on their extremely hard work (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified May 3, 2023, http://philipharland.com/Blog/?p=15295.
+Citation with stable link: Philip A. Harland, 'Ligurians: Diodoros on their harsh environment, hard work and noble spirit (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified August 20, 2023, https://philipharland.com/Blog/?p=15295.

-Comments: On the mention of Liguria in Diodoros’ narrative about the expeditions and achievements of Herakles, Diodoros has an ethnographic aside on Ligurians (on which also see Strabo at this link) living in the area around what is now modern Genoa, Italy, near the Alps (and therefore adjacent to or among Celts).
+Comments (Harland and Maia Kotrosits): On the mention of Liguria in Diodoros’ narrative about the expeditions and achievements of Herakles, Diodoros has an ethnographic aside on Ligurians (on which also see Strabo at this link) living in the area around what is now modern Genoa, Italy, near the Alps (and therefore adjacent to or among Celts).
 Diodoros stresses the difficulties with cultivating the land and the extremely hard-working people these environmental conditions supposedly created, giving an anecdote about a woman who gave birth while working.
-He also suggests that these conditions led to different gender roles from what he was used to.

 Source of the translation: C. H. Oldfather, Diodorus Sicilus: Library of History, volumes 1-6, LCL (Cambridge, MA: HUP, 1935-1952), public domain (passed away in 1954 and copyright not renewed), adapted by Victoria Muccilli and Harland.